 You should also review your social media policy when:

 - There has been a breach in the policy by an employee, you need to find out whether your policy was not clear enough.

 - When there is a new way of social media communication on an existing social media platform or when there is a new popular social media platform.

 - Avoid policy requirements that are onerous and unreasonable.
-Example: suggesting employees to control employee’s friends commentary about your company via social media.
+Example: suggesting employees control their friends’ commentary about your company via social media.